-Telephone Procedures - Our students, visitors, friends and donors judge us by our courtesy in answering the telephone, taking messages and conversing on the phone.
-Often the telephone is the only contact that other persons have with us, and courteous telephone calls will always greatly enhance the College's image and success.
-Therefore, when answering the telephone you should:
+Telephone Procedures -Often the telephone is the only contact that other persons have with us, and courteous telephone calls will always enhance the College's image.
+Identify yourself when answering calls, assist the caller or locate someone who can, take complete messages, and follow through on commitments.